Tacoma family creates board game to tackle financial literacy

 Kaisean, Andre and Deanon helped with everything from product design and game rules development, to packaging and shipments.

-The goal of game is to not only create financial assets through savings and investments, but to have an impact on your community.
+The goal of the game is to not only create financial assets through savings and investments but to have an impact on your community.
 A player's choices also make a huge difference.
 The game begins with players choosing whether to start school or start working immediately.

 Players are also thrown curveballs along their journey.